 Rank in the Hierarchy of Hell

-In the infernal hierarchy, Barbas holds a mid-to-high rank as a Great President.
-He does not have the full authority of the Kings, such as Bael or Paimon, but he is an important administrator.
-He commands 36 legions, which means he leads thousands of lesser spirits who are experts in crafts and diseases.
+In the infernal hierarchy, Barbas is a Great President, which is a mid-to-high rank.
+He does not have as much power as the Kings, such as Bael or Paimon, but he is an important leader.
+He commands 36 legions, leading thousands of spirits skilled in crafts and diseases.

-Barbas mainly practically works with other demons.
-He is often linked to other Presidents, such as Buer and Foras.
-While Buer teaches and deals with healing or causing disease, Barbas is more focused on building and mechanical matters.
+Barbas often works with other demons, especially other Presidents like Buer and Foras.
+While Buer is known for teaching and healing, or for causing disease, Barbas focuses more on building and mechanical skills.

-Among the 72 spirits, Barbas is under the four great Kings of the cardinal directions (Amaymon, Corson, Ziminiar, and Gaap), who supervise the Presidents.
-His job is like a ‘technical director’ in the abyss, giving other demons the tools they need to carry out their plans against humans.
+Among the 72 spirits, Barbas is under the four great Kings of the cardinal directions—Amaymon, Corson, Ziminiar, and Gaap—who supervise the Presidents.
+His role is similar to a ‘technical director’ in the abyss, providing other demons with the tools they need to carry out their plans against humans.

 Mystical Correspondences